jColeChanged/think-progress/README.md

 answer, but is a form of the halting problem.
 It is both hard to answer and also impossible to have a correct answer.

-Theoretically, we can never guess correctly, showing the wisdom behind a loading visualization that doesn't even pretend to help a person think.
+Theoretically, we can never guarantee that we have the correct progress extrapolation, showing the wisdom behind a loading visualization that doesn't even pretend to help a person think.
 In practice information about when things will complete is actually valuable enough that people really want it.
 So we have to think about it anyway.

 Or do we?